 Time: 2 days minimum

 Allow at least two full days to get a flavour of Edinburgh, Scotland’s capital.
 The same for Glasgow.
 Perth is pleasant but you can get a flavour in an afternoon.
 Stirling basically means a visit to Stirling Castle and a drive-through.
-Dundee is hard to call but the new V & A Museum of Design (now open) will make a big impact.
+Dundee is hard to call but the new V & A Museum of Design is making a big impact.

 How long to see some of Scotland’s history and heritage?